 Sadly, in April 2019, my son passed away.

 I struggled with the loss of my son as well as losing my identity.
-All I’d known for the past 15 years had gone with him; but I knew within me there was still the desire to help children and young people.
+All I’d known for the past 15 years had gone with him, but I knew I still had the desire to help children and young people.

-So, when I saw the job of Support Worker at Progress advertised, I wondered if this was something I could do.
-I had no qualifications in care, but I did have 15 years’ experience in looking after my son.
+So, when I saw the Support Worker’s job at Progress advertised, I wondered if this was something I could do.
+I had no care qualifications, but I did have 15 years of experience looking after my son.

 Looking back at things, having this new job has helped me with my grief.
 I am busy doing what I know and love – supporting children and putting a smile on their faces.